samkennerly/chengdu/README.md

 ```
 Install project dependencies
 ```
 - VSCode should show a popup.
-Select this option:
+Select this:
 ```
 requirements.txt
 ```